1 Minute Review

 Learn more about retirement investing, mutual funds, technical analysis and more with well-organized and informative articles and video lessons.

-- Fidelity Viewpoints: Fidelity Viewpoints is Fidelity’s hand-crafted markets news feed, featuring articles on everything from major news stories to advice on strengthening your retirement savings.
+- Fidelity Viewpoints.
+Fidelity Viewpoints is Fidelity’s hand-crafted markets news feed.
+It features articles on everything from major news stories to advice on strengthening your retirement savings.
 Fidelity Viewpoints frequently adds new stories to educate traders on social, political and international movements that will affect trade, and most articles also begin with a few “key points” that summarize the news.
 A fast and all-inclusive way to learn more about the day’s market movements, Fidelity Viewpoints lays out information in a series of easily-digestible articles.

 Swipe through market data and expert picks with just a few clicks.